Regularized Learning Schemes in Feature Banach Spaces: Learning in Banach spaces

 Since $\FF$ is reflexive, strictly convex, and smooth, $\FF/\EuScript{N}$ and $\W$ are likewise.
 Defining $\tilde{A}$ and $\pi_{\EuScript{N}}$ as in the proof of Proposition~\ref{prop:feature_rkbs}, we have $\tilde{A}^*\circ J_{\W,{p}}\circ\tilde{A}=J_{\FF/\EuScript{N},{p}}$ and $ J_{\FF,{p}}=\pi_{\EuScript{N}}^*\circ J_{\FF/\EuScript{N},{p}} \circ \pi_\EuScript{N}$.
 Hence, $A^* \circ J_{\W,{p}} \circ A= J_{\FF,{p}}$.
 Therefore, it follows from \eqref{eq:repformula0} and \eqref{eq:fmap} that, for every $(x,u)\in\XC\times\FF$,

 Finally if a kernel satisfies \eqref{eq:repformula}, it satisfies \eqref{eq:repformula2} and hence \eqref{eq:repformula0}, and thus coincides with $K_p$. \end{proof}

-\begin{remark}\ \begin{enumerate} \item Equation \eqref{eq:repformula} is a representation formula, meaning that the values of the functions in $\W$ can be computed in terms of the kernel $K_{p}$, which is said to be associated with the feature map $\fmap$. \item Definition~\ref{def:RKBS} is more general than \cite[Definition~2.2]{Zhang2013}, since the latter requires that both $\FF$ and $\YY$ be uniformly convex and uniformly smooth.
+\begin{remark}\ \begin{enumerate} \item Equation \eqref{eq:repformula} is a representation formula, meaning that the values of the functions in $\W$ can be computed in terms of the kernel $K_{p}$, which is said to be associated with the feature map $\fmap$. \item Definition~\ref{def:RKBS}\ref{def:RKBSii} is more general than \cite[Definition~2.2]{Zhang2013}, since the latter requires that both $\FF$ and $\YY$ be uniformly convex and uniformly smooth.
 Thus, Proposition~\ref{prop:RKBS} extends \cite[Theorems~2.3 and 3.1]{Zhang2013}.
-Moreover, in Proposition~\ref{prop:RKBS}, the kernel is built from a feature map and a general $p$-duality map, which results in a more general setting than that of \cite{Zhang2009,Zhang2013}.
-We emphasize that, when dealing with kernels in Banach spaces, there is no reason to restrict oneself to the normalized duality map.
+To this respect, we note also that what is essential to properly define a kernel is that the duality map is single valued and bijective, and this is equivalent to require strict convexity and smoothness only.
+Moreover, in Proposition~\ref{prop:RKBS}, the kernel is built from a feature map, a general $p$-duality map, and without any density assumption (see Remark~\ref{rmk:featuremeas}\ref{rmk:featuremeasii}), which results in a more general setting than that of \cite{Zhang2009,Zhang2013}.
+Finally, we emphasize that, when dealing with kernels in Banach spaces, there is no reason to restrict oneself to the normalized duality map.
 Rather, allowing general $p$-duality maps usually makes the computation of the kernel easier, as the following two examples show. \end{enumerate} \end{remark}

 \begin{remark} In the setting of Proposition \ref{prop:RKBS}, consider the scalar case $\YY=\RR$ \cite{Zhang2009}.
 Then, for every $x\in\XC$, $\fmap(x)^*\in\FF^*$ and the kernel becomes

 Moreover, for every $x\in\XC$, $K_{{p}}(x,\cdot)=A [ J_{\FF,p}^{-1}(\fmap(x)^*)]$, and formula \eqref{eq:repformula} turns into